 September to October is the perfect time to plant daffodil bulbs to enjoy the blooms in February/March next year.
-While tulips can wait until November, daffodils really ought to be planted before hard frosts.
+While tulips can wait until November, daffodils really ought to be planted before hard frosts hit.

 Where to plant daffodils in the garden

-How to plant daffodil bulbs – with tips from Alan Titchmarsh
+How to plant daffodil bulbs for best success according to Alan Titchmarsh

 Which varieties of daffodils should I plant?